ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 of using facades are the following:

-1. they are a semantic-oriented way to represent the SUT and its subsystems and they can be used encode structured interface to something that is a bit more complex than a single Tango device;
+1. they are a semantic-oriented way to represent the SUT and its subsystems and they can provide a structured interface to something that is a bit more complex than a single Tango device;

 2. they permit you to hide some technical details about